pdveilleux/Weatherton/README.md

 ### Requirements

 - Xcode 15.4
-- iOS 17 if running on a physical device
+- iOS 17

 ### Build steps

 1. Clone the repo.
-2. Run `./setup-secrets.sh` from the local repository's root directory and enter the WeatherAPI key when prompted.
+2. Run `./Scripts/setup-secrets.sh` from the local repository's root directory and enter the WeatherAPI key when prompted.
 3. Open `Weatherton.xcodeproj`.
 4. Run the app.